It's All About Love: Plot

-In the year 2021, when the earth is devastated by continuous climate changes, with sudden waves of frost (it snows in the middle of summer even in Venice), John, a university lecturer, traveling from Poland to Calgary, stops in New York, to sign divorce papers for his wife Elena.
-A much beloved figure skating champion, Elena is followed by a very large entourage that takes care of her numerous commitments and all external relations.
+In the year 2021, when the Earth experiences continuous climate changes with sudden waves of frost and snow in the summer, John, a university lecturer traveling from Poland to Calgary, stops in New York to sign divorce papers for his wife Elena.
+A figure skating champion, Elena is followed by a large entourage that takes care of her numerous commitments and all external relations.

 John is detained one night in order to attend an important performance by Elena.
 Set to leave the next morning, he finds that not only has Elena not signed the divorce papers but, with very little explanation, she begs John for help.
 Still in love, he indulges her.
 John discovers that Elena is the victim of a strange plot hatched by her own entourage.
 Three clones, perfectly identical to her, were made to replace her.
 The official explanation is to relieve her of the burden of an activity that is getting more difficult over time, but the fear is that once the clone training is over, the real Elena can be put aside.

 Amid escapes and returns, the killing of the clones, the betrayal of his own family members, John and Elena go away first by train then on foot towards a safe place to resume a new life together, but in the end, they face the cold storms that are ravaging much of the Earth, and die, embraced.

 The narration of the finale is entrusted to Marciello, John's brother, who in flight over the planet is one of the last survivors but is also destined to perish as it is not possible to land.